Basal thumb arthritis

 Symptoms of basal thumb arthritis include:

-• pain at the base of your thumb that worsens during activity
+• pain at the base of your thumb that gets worse when you use it

 • pain at the base of your thumb that bothers you during the night

-• loss of grip strength and fine control
+• loss of grip strength and fine movement control

 • swelling at the base of your thumb